Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: List of samples and magnetotransport characterization

-Here, $\mu$ stands for mobility.
-In high in-plane magnetic field ($B\parallel I$), most of the studied epilayers exhibited negative longitudinal MR (Fig.~\ref{fig:MR}), however, in several epilayers, longitudinal resistance increase with the field (Fig.~\ref{fig:MR}).
+In high in-plane magnetic fields ($B\parallel I$), most of the studied epilayers exhibit negative MR, as shown in Fig.~\ref{s_fig:RvsB} by red points.
+However, in a few cases resistance increases with the in-plane field (Fig.~\ref{s_fig:RvsB}).
 We have not found any correlation between the MR sign and composition of the films.
-Such behaviour may be associated with disorder; model calculations \citeS{Hu2007_S} showed that inhomogeneity along the growth direction can induce negative longitudinal MR.
+Such behaviour may be associated with non-uniformities; model calculations \citeS{SM_Hu2007} showed that inhomogeneity along the growth direction can induce negative MR in the case of the in-plane field.